cria/openmodeller/trunk/openmodeller/ctest/README.txt

 Running:

-With OM_TESTS option on tests will compile automatically and you can run them using 'make test'
+With OM_TESTS option on, tests will compile automatically and you can run them using 'make test'.

 Writing tests:

 If you want to write your own tests for openModeller, take om_test_template.h as a template.
-When you finish it, open CMakeLists.txt and type it:
+When you finish it, open CMakeLists.txt and type:

 #yourtest Tests
 SET (OM_TEST_YOURTEST_SRCS om_test_yourtest.cpp)